Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 One must be mindful that the test specifications cannot and should not remain static.

-Pedagogy is not static and experts continually review and modify specifications for each test to reflect the current state of knowledge.
+Pedagogy is not static.
+Experts continually review and modify specifications for each test.
+They do this to reflect the current state of knowledge.

 They are questions on the test.
-Each item should measure only a single objective while each objective should be measured by one or several items, depending on the test specifications.
+Each item should measure only a single objective.
+Each objective should be measured by one or several items.
+This depends on the test specifications.

-It is the kind of question which measures knowledge, skills or both.
+It is the kind of question that measures knowledge, skills, or both.

-The blueprint necessarily indicates the kinds of skills and the content to be measured by the item types.
+The blueprint indicates the skills and content to be measured by the item types.

-The selection of item types should depend on the kinds of skills the test composer measure and not on some personal likes or dislikes for a particular item type.
+The selection of item types should depend on the kinds of skills the test composer measures.
+It should not rely on personal likes or dislikes for a particular item type.

-The use of multiple-choice questions, for example, may make sense for large group testing on knowledge of the mechanics of English.
+Using multiple-choice questions can be effective for large-group testing.
+This applies when assessing knowledge of the mechanics of English.
 This type of item is not generally appropriate, though, as a direct measure of writing skill.
-If the intent is to determine whether a student can write a clear coherent essay, then an essay or free-response type is clearly more appropriate than a multiple-choice question type.
+If you want to know whether a student can write a clear essay, choose an essay or free-response type.
+It is better than a multiple-choice question type.

 Multiple-Choice Item

 It is the most common objective-type item.
-The multiple-choice item is a test question that has a number of alternative choices from which the student is to select the correct answer.
+A multiple-choice item is a test question.
+It offers several alternative choices.
+The student must select the correct answer.
 It is generally recommended that one uses 4 or 5 choices per question, whenever possible.
 Using fewer alternatives often results in items with inferior characteristics.
 The item choices are typically identified on the test copy by the letters A through E.

 It is the part of the multiple-choice item in which the problem is stated for the student.
 It can be a question, a set of directions or a statement with an embedded blank.